Output Classification: A PII and Secrets Detector for LLM Apps

 Cross-mapping

 This pipeline addresses OWASP LLM02 Insecure Output Handling ↗ and parts of LLM06 (Sensitive Information Disclosure) and LLM07 (System Prompt Leakage).
-For the input side and the architectural concerns, see our detection engineering runbook ↗ on the sister site.
+For the input side and the architectural concerns, see our LLM guardrails overview and the detection engineering runbook ↗ on the sister site.

 Sources